RobertMcCoy/Overwatch.Net/README.md

 * Serializable - No complex data.
 * Region detection - Easily find the correct region for a player.
 * Platform detection - Detect which platform a player might play on.

-## Planned Features
-* None at the moment - Any feature requests will be placed here.

 ## Dependencies
 * AngleSharp - Used to parse the data from the PlayOverwatch page as no other data source is available from Blizzard.